- Corporate Immigration

 Hammond Taylor worked with the council to prepare submissions demonstrating the value the employee brought to the council and how their skills and experience was extremely rare and the council could not find a comparable skillset in Australia.

-Ultimately the Subclass 186 Permanent Residence visa was granted due to the extensive submissions which demonstrated a low risk of reoffending due to the partner’s treatment and rehabilitation.
-This enabled the council to secure the services of their highly valued employee in a permanent basis.
+Ultimately the Subclass 186 Permanent Residence visa was granted due to the extensive submissions which demonstrated a low risk of re-offending due to the partner’s treatment and rehabilitation.
+This enabled the council to secure the services of their highly valued employee on a permanent basis.